RafaelGSS/microservice-example/README.md

 # microservices-example
-Just example of architecture microservices with API Gateway/Management and MQTT
+Just example of architecture microservices with API Gateway/Management and AMQP/MQTT

 ## Running